fabio1079/kiskadee/README.md

 kiskadee is a continuous static analysis tool which writes the analyses results into a Firehose database.

+## Dependencies

+In order to install kiskadee dependencies, just run `pip install -e .`

+To install docker package, you will need libffi package(in Debian you will have to install libffi-dev package).

 ## Architecture

 Note: we may substitute fedmsg by rabbitMQ, since it supports queues.